Flatliners (2017 film)

-Flatliners is a 2017 American science fiction psychological horror drama film directed by Niels Arden Oplev and written by Ben Ripley.
+Flatliners is a 2017 American science fiction psychological horror film directed by Niels Arden Oplev and written by Ben Ripley.
 A stand-alone sequel to and remake of the 1990 film of the same name, it stars Elliot Page, Diego Luna, Nina Dobrev, James Norton, and Kiersey Clemons.
 The story follows five medical students who attempt to conduct experiments that produce near-death experiences.

-Sony Pictures released the film in the United States on September 29, 2017.
-It was negatively reviewed by critics, who generally remarked that it repeated the problems of the original in failing to do justice to its interesting premise, but it was a moderate box office success, grossing $45.2 million worldwide on a $19 million budget.
+The film was released in the United States on September 29, 2017, by Sony Pictures, and was panned by critics, who generally remarked that it repeated the problems of the original in failing to do justice to its interesting premise.

 Plot

-Courtney is a medical student who is obsessed with the idea of the afterlife.
+Courtney is a medical student who is obsessed with the afterlife.
 She invites her classmates, Jamie and Sophia, to join her in an experiment, in an unused hospital room: using defibrillation to stop her heart for sixty seconds while recording her brain.
 She assures them they would not be held responsible for any accidents.
 Sophia is against this, but Jamie does it anyway.
 After sixty seconds, they are unable to revive her until a fellow student, Ray, steps in to help.
-Marlo, Ray's rival, arrives and learns of the experiment.
+Marlo, another medical student, arrives and learns of the experiment.

-Courtney begins to recall memories of past events and experiences increased intelligence and euphoria.
-Envious, Jamie flatlines, but has a disturbing near-death experience as he meets his ex-girlfriend.
+Courtney begins to recall experiences about increased intelligence and euphoria.
+Envious, Jamie flatlines, and has a disturbing near-death experience as he meets his ex-girlfriend.
 Marlo and Sophia follow suit, increasing the duration of time they are down.
-During Sophia’s turn they are nearly caught and flee the hospital.
+During Sophia's turn they are nearly caught and flee the hospital.

-Those who flatlined experience visions: Courtney sees her sister Tessa, who died in a car crash Courtney caused, Jamie sees the baby he begged his ex-girlfriend to abort, Marlo sees a patient named Cyrus, who died when she accidentally mixed up his medication, and Sophia sees Irina, whose life she ruined out of jealousy, allowing Sophia to become valedictorian.
-Everyone keeps their visions a secret from each other.
+The visions experienced by those who flatlined are: Courtney sees her sister Tessa, who died in a car crash Courtney caused; Jamie sees the baby he begged his ex-girlfriend to abort; Marlo sees a patient named Cyrus, who died when she accidentally mixed up his medication; and Sophia sees Irina, whose life she ruined out of spite, allowing Sophia to become valedictorian.
+Everyone keeps their visions to their individual selves.